Alderwood Back & Neck Pain Clinic Doctors

 Care usually includes chiropractic adjustments using Diversified technique, drop‑table, or gentle tools like an Activator‑style instrument or ArthroStim‑type adjuster, depending on what your body can handle.
 Soft tissue therapy, including massage and myofascial release, helps calm tight muscles.
 Class IV laser, cold and heat therapy, or cryotherapy may be added to support healing.

-On average, he sees whiplash and discogenic neck injuries for about two to three months, sometimes up to three or four months for more complex cases, with most patients feeling noticeably better after the first few weeks.
+On average, whiplash and discogenic neck injuries are seen for about two to three months, sometimes up to three or four months for more complex cases, with most patients feeling noticeably better after the first few weeks.
 Rehab exercises and lifestyle coaching are layered in as you improve.

 Why Choose Alderwood Back and Neck Pain

 At Alderwood clinic we are not just “a chiropractor who also sees car accident cases.”
 We have an advanced certification in whiplash injury biomechanics and traumatology.
-One of our Doctors has advanced certification from the Spine Research Institute of San Diego and has been caring for injury patients since 2017.
+One of our Doctors has advanced certification from a leading spine institution Research Institute of San Diego and has been caring for injury patients since 2017.
 He has also spent time in a university sports setting, which sharpened his eye for how the body moves in real life, not just on paper.

-Dr. Szigety takes whiplash seriously, often seeing patients for two to three months and co‑managing with pain management, physical therapy, and orthopedic specialists when MRI shows disc involvement.
+Our team takes whiplash seriously, often seeing patients for two to three months and co‑managing with pain management, physical therapy, and orthopedic specialists when MRI shows disc involvement.
 Patients are not rushed in and out.
-He listens, explains findings in plain language, and adapts techniques to your comfort, whether that means hands‑on adjustments or gentler instrument‑assisted care.
+Your chiropractor listens, explains findings in plain language, and adapts techniques to your comfort, whether that means hands‑on adjustments or gentler instrument‑assisted care.

 If you want auto accident injury care that is conservative, non‑surgical, and actually focused on how you move and feel long term, Alderwood Back and Neck Pain is built for that.